スキップする

 The total demand for forage by both domestic and non-domestic animals relative to forage supply is known as total grazing pressure (TGP).

-TGP is determined by calculating the total grazing pressure exerted by domestic and other grazing animals (Tool 12.13).
+TGP is determined by calculating the total grazing pressure exerted by domestic and other grazing animals (tool 12.13).
 This provides the most realistic indicator of the number of grazing animals and the grazing pressure being exerted on a paddock.
-The grazing pressure is specified using the standard measure of a dry sheep equivalent (DSE) (Tool 12.14).
+The grazing pressure is specified using the standard measure of a dry sheep equivalent (DSE) (tool 12.14).

 The grazing pressure from domestic livestock can at times be equaled or exceeded by grazing pressure from other animals, including: